brooksbenson/get-feedback-now/notes/workflow/deployment.md

 If our application is running in the Heroku environemt, then the process.env.PORT environemt variable will be defined by Heroku.
-Make sure the application is listening for HTTP requests on the port when in production
+Make sure the application is listening for HTTP requests on that port when in production

 2. Define the node environment